Whether you are an adult or a child, medical procedures can be painful or stressful enough to cause repulsion, or even

-However, anesthesia is always a resort to substances that are not without some risk and toxicity, and especially for children it should not be abused.
+Anesthesia, however, is still a use of substances that are not without some risk and toxicity, and especially for children it should not be abused.

-Lenovo and the Starlight Children's Foundation have tested sets of virtual reality as an alternative to general anesthetics for children, relieving panic and pain and distracting pediatric patients from what is really going on around them.
+Lenovo and the Starlight Children's Foundation tested sets of virtual reality as an alternative to general anesthetics for children, relieving panic and pain and distracting pediatric patients from what is really going on around them.

 The pilot project of Starlight it started in hospitals starting last January.
 Doctors, who had found VR very useful in medical education, realized that VR-based "distracting" anesthesia also has a lot of clinical potential.

 In the short film recently presented by Lenovo, “New Realities”, with VR, doctors have successfully performed even invasive procedures such as endoscopy with only local anesthetic, while other procedures do not require any anesthesia when combined with VR.